 Take Care of Your Gear

-Look for a resort that is above the treelike or has few trees (unless you enjoy skiing the tree chutes). the debris or pine sap from trees can cause your boards to stick.
+Look for a resort that is above the treeline or has few trees (unless you enjoy skiing the tree chutes).
+The debris or pine sap from trees can cause your boards to stick.
 But the biggest tip is being sure the temperatures drop below freezing at night.
-If you choose a resort relatively closer to the ocean (think California, British Columbia and into Utah) because the extra moisture in the snow will last longer.
+If you choose a resort relatively closer to the ocean (think California, British Columbia and into Utah), the extra moisture in the snow will last longer.

 We can think of lots of them.
-Try these: Corn snow –formed by consistent melt-freeze cycles is a fun surface to ski.
+Try these: Corn snow, formed by consistent melt-freeze cycles, is a fun surface to ski.
 The days are much longer now than they were in December and that translates to more turns.
 Some of the best snowpacks of the season exist in March and into April.
 Skiing in a T-shirt?
-You bet (but be sure and bring layers as things can change on the mountain fast).
-And, oh, those spring powder days.
+You bet but be sure and bring layers and extra gear to accommodate changes in weather throughout the day.